 The knee meniscus is tough fibrocartilage that is positioned between the thigh(femur) and shin bone(tibia).

-Each knee has a two meniscus: lateral and medial.
-They are C shaped.
+Each knee has two menisci: lateral and medial.
+They are C-shaped.

 They function as a shock absorber protecting the delicate cartilage in your knee.